GUIDE FOR SETTING UP MODS FOR MORROWIND

 On the left of a modinstaller, if the box is checked means the mod is installed, and the color of the box indicates the status of its content.

 If you click on a modinstaller, on the right side you can see what the color means: the program checks if any files are missing, cause conflict, or properly installed.
+Check Danae's WM guide a little below to see what exactly the colors mean.

 After installing the mods, move over to the mods tab.
 Here you will see the installed .esp plugins, and this is where you'll create a merged leveled list.